 To indicate agreement of the details on the cheque with the counterfoil and the invoice or similar documentation, the signatories shall also initial the cheque counterfoil and invoice.

-{Cheques or orders for payment shall not normally be presented for signature other than at, or immediately before or after a council {or committee} meeting}.
-Any signatures obtained away from council meetings shall be reported to the council {or Finance Committee} at the next convenient meeting.
+Cheques or orders for payment shall not normally be presented for signature other than at, or immediately before or after a council or committee meeting.
+Any signatures obtained away from council meetings shall be reported to the council at the next convenient meeting.

 Payment cards

-Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed.
+Any Debit Card issued for use will be specifically restricted to the Clerk and will also be restricted to a single transaction maximum value of £500 unless authorised by council or finance committee in writing before any order is placed.

 A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by [the council].
-Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council].
+These limits will be set by the council.
+Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council.

-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} {specify other officers} and any balance shall be paid in full each month.
+Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk and any balance shall be paid in full each month.

-Personal credit or debit cards of members or staff shall not be used {under any circumstances.} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}
+Personal credit or debit cards of members or staff shall not be used except for expenses of up to £250 including VAT, incurred in accordance with council policy.

 Petty Cash

-{The council will not maintain any form of cash float.
+The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk [or RFO] (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.} OR {The RFO shall maintain a petty cash [float/imprest account] of [£250] and may provide petty cash to officers for the purpose of defraying operational and other expenses.
+Any payments made in cash by the Clerk (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.

-Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.

-Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations.

-Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.}

 Payment of salaries and allowances

 As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation.